cuthbertLab/music21j/README.md

 The template is specified in jsdoc-template/jsdoc.conf.json

-These docs will be changing as we are moving from rollup to grunt in preparation for v.
+These docs will be changing as we are moving from rollup to wepback in preparation for v.
 1.0 release.